 The show’s large ensemble has seen many changes, with about 30% of the original Broadway show cast remaining.
 The newcomers of note include Aaron Bartz, Will Carlyon and Sara Farb.
 However, fans of the show will still see some familiar faces as many of them remain in the cast.
 These ensemble cast members include Brian Thomas Abraham, Stephen Bradbury, James Brown III and a few other notables.

 The plot follows an older Harry Potter, no longer an undergraduate student at the magical academy of Hogwarts, who is now a family man and an employee of the Ministry of Magic.
 As Harry attempts to combat his past, his son Albus struggles to accept his family's legacy.
 The two then come to learn that darkness can come from where you least expect it.

 Harry Potter and the Cursed Child consists of two parts, each around two hours and thirty minutes in length, that are meant to be watched in succession, be it within the same day or over the course of two consecutive performances.

 The new cast had their debut performance on March 20th, 2019, only three days after the original cast’s final show, but all of their hard work has been paying off.
 The show continues to receive critical acclaim and has remained in the top-ten best selling Broadway shows for months.

 Original Cast Head To New Projects

-It is normal for a Broadway show producer to change the actors on a show once-in-while, but quite another to let go of so many at the same time.
-Rather than a normal cast turnaround, this appears to be more of a purge.
+It is normal for a Broadway show producer to change out actors once-in-while, but quite another to let go of so many at the same time.
+This appears to be more of a purge.
 It is unclear why everyone was let go at the same time, perhaps the cast were exhausted after two years of constant performances on both Broadway and the West End.
 Maybe they took a giant group vacation to Mexico and the open bar was charged to Voldemort.